caverac/agd-doc/tutorial.rst

     # Set GaussPy parameters
     g.set('phase', 'one')
     g.set('SNR_thresh', [snr_thresh, snr_thresh])
-    g.set('mode','conv')

     # Train AGD starting with initial guess for alpha
     g.train(alpha1_initialnitial = alpha_initial, plot=False,
-        verbose = False, mode = 'conv',
-        learning_rate = 1.0, eps = 1.0, MAD = 0.1)
+        verbose = False, learning_rate = 1.0, eps = 1.0, MAD = 0.1)

 GausspPy will decompose the training dataset with the initial choice of :math:`\alpha_{initial}` and compare the results with the known underlying decomposition to compute the accuracy of the decomposition.
-The training process will then iteratively change the value of :math:`\alpha_{initial}` and recompute the decomposition until the process converges.
-Convergence is achieved when the change between iterations of the reduced :math:`\chi^2` is less than 0.03 for at least 10 iterations.
-The accuracy of the decomposition associated with the converged value of :math:`\alpha` is a description of how well GaussPy can recover the true underlying decomposition.
+The training process will then iteratively change the value of :math:`\alpha_{initial}` and recompute the decomposition until the process converges.The accuracy of the decomposition associated with the converged value of :math:`\alpha` is a description of how well GaussPy can recover the true underlying decomposition.

 The above training dataset parameters were selected with the :ref:`multiple-gaussians-tutorial` in mind.
 As we saw in that example, the choice of :math:`\alpha` has a significant effect on the GaussPy decomposition.
-In the training above, when we choose an initial value of :math:`\alpha_{initial}=20` the training process converges to :math:`\alpha=9.01` with an accuracy of 70.6%, and required 371 iterations.
+In the training above, when we choose an initial value of:math:`\alpha_{initial}=1.0` the training process converges to :math:`\alpha=1.58` with an accuracy of 68.4%, and required 33 iterations.

 To ensure that the training converges on the optimal value of :math:`\alpha` and not a local maximum, it is useful to re-run the training process for several initial choices of :math:`\alpha`.
-When we run the above example with an initial choice of :math:`\alpha_{initial}=4`, AGD converges to a value of :math:`\alpha=8.67` with an accuracy of 70.7% and required 185 iterations.
-For :math:`\alpha_{initial}=10`, the training converges to :math:`\alpha=9.01` with an accuracy of 70.6% following 132 iterations.
-These results indicate that the training will converge on a range of :math:`\alpha` values that decompose the target spectrum with similar accuracy.
-Repeating the training with a value of :math:`\alpha_{initial}` between 8.67 and 9.01 will converge to :math:`\alpha=\alpha_{initial}` within ~30 iterations. (results will vary very slightly for each test of the above code, given the random selection of component parameters in the training dataset).
+When we run the above example with an initial choice of :math:`\alpha_{initial}=3`, AGD converges to a value of :math:`\alpha=1.58` with an accuracy of 68.4% and required 33 iterations.
+However, this is a relatively simple example and therefore the converged value of alpha is not very sensitive to the initial choice of :math:`\alpha_1`.
+In the Prepping a Datacube chapter, we will discuss the effects of added complexity.

 Running GaussPy using Trained :math:`\alpha`